dbrowning2/grapheneos/root.md

   - Deeloper mode and USB debugging have been enabled and adb/fastboot commands are functional
   - You are connected via USB
   - You have an unlocked bootloader
-  - You are not rooted

-## Obtaining pixincreate/Magisk
+## Magisk

-Magisk refuses to accept patches to get Zygisk to work work with GrapheneOS as they are actively blocing root
+Magisk refuses to accept patches to get Zygisk to work work with GrapheneOS as they are actively blocing root.

 Download and install the latest non pre-release build from https://github.com/topjohnwu/Magisk/releases.